 Prior to inspection we reviewed the information held by RQIA about this agency.
-This included the previous inspection report, notifiable events, written and verbal communication received since the previous care inspection.
+This included the previous inspection report, notifiable events, and any written or verbal communication received since the previous care inspection.

-During our inspection we focused on contacting the service users and staff to find out their views on the service.
+During our inspection we focused on contacting the service users and staff to obtain their views on the service.